fusiondirectory/fusiondirectory-user-manual/source/plugins/ejbca/functionalities.rst

    :alt: Picture of EJBCA settings activation button in FusionDirectory

-Add your certificate to your system
+Select a certificate from the list

 .. image:: images/ejbca-certs.png
    :alt: Picture of EJBCA certs window in FusionDirectory